 1. Expectations of the degree to which resolution 16/18 can result in policy shifts in UN member states should be tempered by an understanding that the primary political impetus behind resolution 16/18 was international rather than domestic.
-In other words, when drafting and negotiating the resolution, states were the world's most significant contemporary human rights responding, principally, to an international relations imperative rather than to on-the-ground human rights dynamics.
+In other words, when drafting and negotiating the resolution, states were responding, principally, to an international relations imperative rather than to on-the-ground human rights dynamics.

-2. Nevertheless, resolution 16/18, with its in-built action plan and associated implementation mechanism does provide a useful and, in theory, workable framework for combatting the Universal Rights Group (URG) has conducted an in-depth 16/18 represents a reflection at international-level of changes that were anyway taking place at national-level (in response to domestic political imperatives), is a difficult question to answer (and is, in any case, perhaps irrelevant).

-> causal relationship between resolution 16/18 and any concrete policy shifts at national level, it is possible to identify some domestic improvements in-line with parts of the resolution 16/18 action plan.
+2. Nevertheless, resolution 16/18, with its in-built action plan and associated implementation mechanism does provide a useful and, in theory, workable framework for combatting religious intolerance.
+While it is difficult to identify a direct causal relationship between resolution 16/18 and any concrete policy shifts at national level, it is possible to identify some domestic improvements in-line with parts of the resolution 16/18 action plan.
 Whether those improvements were caused by resolution 16/18 or whether resolution